-L.3.2 Secretaries and secretariats
+L.3.2 Secretaries/Committee Managers and secretariats

-L.3.2.1 Selection of secretaries and secretariats
+L.3.2.1 Selection of Secretaries/Committee Managers and secretariats

-The success of an ISO committee or working group is dependent on its secretariat and secretary (or convenor of a WG in case there is no secretary).
+The success of an ISO committee or working group is dependent on its secretariat and Secretary/Committee Manager (or Convenor of a WG in case there is no Secretary/Committee Manager).
 The following list is based on the ISO/IEC Directives and shows the tasks expected to be performed in these roles.
-Member Bodies should use this list when appointing organizations and professionals as secretariats and secretaries.
+Member Bodies should use this list when appointing organizations and professionals as secretariats and Secretaries/Committee Managers.

 L.3.2.2 Good documents

 Preparing drafts for the committee or working group, arranging for their distribution and the treatment of the comments received.
-In the case of committee secretaries, preparing of drafts, text and figures for circulation by ISO Central Secretariat (ISO/CS) or IEC Central Office (IEC/CO) for enquiry and final draft International Standards or for publication.
-Fulfilling the ISO/CS or IEC/CO submission requirements of such documents when sending them.
+In the case of Secretaries/Committee Managers, preparing of drafts, text and figures for circulation by ISO Central Secretariat (ISO/CS) or IEC Secretariat (IEC/S) for enquiry and final draft International Standards or for publication.
+Fulfilling the ISO/CS or IEC/S submission requirements of such documents when sending them.

 L.3.2.3 Excellent project management

 Assisting in the establishment of priorities and target dates for each project.
-Notifying the names of all working group convenors and project leaders to the ISO/CS or IEC/CO.
-Initiating ballots.
+Notifying the names of all working group Convenors and Project Leaders to the ISO/CS or IEC/S. Initiating ballots.
 Proposing proactive solutions for projects that are running significantly overtime, and/or which appear to lack sufficient support.

 L.3.2.4 Well prepared meetings